minecraft2048/ln-pay/README.md

 ## Why?

-Existing lnd frontends such as `lightning-pay` or `zap` is extremely large, pulling over hundreds of megabytes of `node.js` and `electron` dependencies, and both of them does not install on my computer for some reason. `ln-pay` only have 1 required dependency and 2 optional dependency
+Existing lnd frontends such as `lightning-pay` or `zap` are extremely large, requiring hundreds of megabytes of `node.js` and `electron` dependencies, and neither will install on my computer for some reason. `ln-pay` only has one required dependency with two optional dependencies.

 ## Dependencies